How to use

 Use this medication on the skin only.
 Wash the affected area and pat dry.
-Apply a thin layer of medication usually twice daily, in the morning and in the evening, or as directed by your doctor.
+Apply a thin layer of medication as directed by your doctor, usually twice daily (once in the morning and once in the evening).
 Apply only to the areas of skin affected by psoriasis.
 Gently rub in.
 Wash your hands after using, unless you are using this medication to treat the hands.
 Do not apply calcitriol to the face, in the eyes, nose, or mouth, or inside the vagina.
 If you do get the medication in those areas, flush with plenty of water.

 Do not apply to a larger area of skin, apply more often, or use longer than prescribed.
 Your skin will not improve any faster and this may increase the risk of side effects.
+Discuss with your doctor the maximum amount of medication you may use per day (or per week).
 Do not cover, bandage, or wrap the area unless directed to do so by your doctor.
 Do not apply to more than one-third of your body.
-Do not use more than 1 ounce (30 grams) daily.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.